tadaspetra/nextjs-video-call/BLOG.md

 audioTracks.map((track) => track.play());
 ```

-Finally, we need to define our UI: first a loading state, while we wait for the local user's microphone and video to begin, and then a grid of all the users who are in the call:
+Finally, we need to define our UI: first a loading state, while we wait for the local user's microphone and video to begin, and then a grid of all the users who are on the call:

 ```tsx
 const deviceLoading = isLoadingMic || isLoadingCam;